 At Cross Country Ski Headquarters in Roscommon, MI they run spring events on machine-made snow such as the Hawaiian Barbecue where they have locally raised pork hocks, along with island style veggies and of course fresh grilled pineapple.
 Proprietor Lynne Frye invites everyone to celebrate all that is great about spring: long, sunny days of great cross country skiing in Michigan!

 The Breckenridge Nordic Center in CO has skiers who are enjoying the patio and lounging around with a glass of beer or wine.
-They’ve held some well-attended fundraising events this spring and expect to remain open through the second weekend of April.
-Owner Matt Dayton said “We’re having really warm days but own snow holds up very well.”
+They’ve held some well-attended fundraising events this spring and expect to remain open through April 22, a week after the alpine ski resort shuts down.
+Owner Josh Dayton said “We’re having really warm days but our snow holds up very well.”

-The folks at Methow Trails in Winthrop, WA stated, “This season has been another fantastic snow year!
-We have no shortage of snow but people stop skiing after Presidents Day weekend which is really too bad because we often find the best skiing of the season comes in the spring.
+Kristen Smith at Methow Trails in Winthrop, WA stated, “This season has been another fantastic snow year!
+We have no shortage of snow but people stop skiing in late March which is really too bad because we often find the best skiing of the season comes in the spring.
 The trails are well packed, and the days are lighter and warmer making it much more comfortable to ski.
-We’re seeing that in the Methow right now there’s some of the best ski conditions we’ve had all year!
-Photo: Top photo from NY Cross Country Ski Areas Assoc.; Groomed trail with blue skies at Byrncliff Resort & Conference Center
+We’re seeing that in the Methow right now and I just had one of my best days on snow all year!"